When it comes to toys, research says less is more. Find out how to organize, minimize and donate toys here includes a free printable.

 To start, I hand my kids bags to collect items and we work together.

-Ask yourself and your kids:
+In terms of what to donate, ask yourself and your kids:

 - Are these toys versatile?
 To add a new dimension to my kids’ play, I often take out a pot of water and tell them to treat it as a swimming pool.
 Or, I suggest they take their figures outside and pretend the lawn is a jungle or a forest.
-If toys can’t be played within a multitude of ways, donate them.

 Then, have the kids tidy up.
-I find putting a song on and asking them to finish before the song ends, setting a timer, or having a race (where I am the loser) all are great motivators.
+I find putting a song on and asking them to finish before the song ends, setting a timer, or having a race (where I am the loser) are all great motivators.